michaelli00/MATH475/notes.md

 &nbsp;

-**Non-Example**: A 3-regular graph with 5 vertices doesn't exist by the Corollary above (there must be an even number of vertices with odd degree)
+**Non-Example**: A 3-regular graph with 5 vertices doesn't exist (need an even number of vertices with odd degree)

 &nbsp;